-MMA offers Early Action (EA) for admissions to applicants who submit all application materials by November 30 and will be notified of the application decision by February 1.
+MMA offers Early Action (EA) admissions for applicants who submit all application materials by November 30 and will be notified of the application decision by February 1.

 Regular Decision application materials must be submitted by March 1 and applicants will be notified of the application decision by April 1.